raisingthefloor/rtf-easy123/README.md

 ### Domain Setup

-- To configure any domain you have to setup the Nginx Reverse Proxy on your Ubuntu system, you can follow this artical for more detail
+- To configure any domain you have to set up the Nginx Reverse Proxy on your Ubuntu system, you can follow this article for more detail

   https://www.hostinger.in/tutorials/how-to-set-up-nginx-reverse-proxy/

-  Make sure you set the port `1000` so that your configuared domain open the URL on that specific port
+  Make sure you set the port `1000` so that your configured domain opens the URL on that specific port

 ### MailJet Setup
 - To configure the mailjet you need to open the account on https://app.mailjet.com/signup (if not created)
 - Once the account setup is completed you need to generate the API Keys(Public & Private)
-- Follow this article https://javascript.plainenglish.io/how-to-send-emails-in-node-e5fb0a48d46d and check section of (In Mailjet & Additional Tips for domain verification process)
+- Follow this article https://javascript.plainenglish.io/how-to-send-emails-in-node-e5fb0a48d46d and check the section (In Mailjet & Additional Tips for domain verification process)

 ### Environment Variables

- Following variables you need to change as per your requirements in ```docker-compose.yml```
+ Following variables, you need to change as per your requirements in ```docker-compose.yml```
   - ```VUE_APP_API_HOST_NAME``` //used to communicate with the backend
   - ```FRONT_URL``` //used to communicate with frontend
   - ```MJ_APIKEY_PUBLIC``` // Mailjet Public Key
   - ```MJ_APIKEY_PRIVATE``` // Mailjet Private key
   - ```MJ_SENDER_EMAIL``` // Mailjet sender email
   - ```MJ_SENDER_NAME```  // Mailjet sender name

 ### Installation